-- Full-time study at school sixth form or sixth form college
+Full-time study at school sixth form college

-- Full-time work, self-employment or volunteering combined with part-time study
+Full-time work, self-employment or volunteering combined with part-time study

-- Part-time education or training while in work, self-employed or volunteering for 20 hours a week or more
+Part-time education or training while in work, self-employed or volunteering for 20 hours a week or more

 - Traineeships leading to full-time apprenticeships or college